Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

-Moreover, the total number of vertex domains will be denoted by $N$, and each $Q_v$ will be represented as a linear shift of a scaled fixed (i.e., $\e-$independent) domain $Q_{v}^0$, that is, that for each $v$ one has $Q_v=\e^{1/2}Q_v^0+b_v$, where $b_v$ is a vector in $\mathbb R^2$.
-We remark that this guarantees that we are in the ``resonant'' case of \cite{Exner,KuchmentZeng}, i.e., that the volumes of the contact plates are proportionate to the volumes of vertex domains.
+We remark that the representation (\ref{Qrep}) guarantees that we are in the ``resonant'' (or ``borderline") case of \cite{Exner,KuchmentZeng}, i.e., that the volumes of the contact plates are proportional to the volumes of vertex domains.

-Note that $Q$, $Q_v$ and $Q_e$ are all assumed to be $\e-$dependent, so that $|Q|\to 0$ as $\e\to 0$.
-We elected to omit this dependence in notation for the sake of convenience.
+The requirement that the homeomorphism ${\mathcal T}_v^\varepsilon$ in \eqref{Qrep} be volume-preserving is not essential and can be removed, as long as the ratios of the volumes of the vertex domains to the volumes of the contact plates are bounded below.
+In this case the corresponding final convergence estimates, similar to those we derive below (see Theorem \ref{thm:main_fin}), will in general depend on the said ratios, as is evident from the formula \eqref{eq:Rhom}.

-On the domain $Q$ we consider a family of self-adjoint operators $A_\e$ defined by the differential expression $-\Delta$ subject to Neumann boundary conditions.
+On the domain $Q$ we consider a family of self-adjoint operators $A_\e$ defined by their sesquilinear forms and corresponding to the differential expression $-\Delta$ subject to Neumann boundary conditions.
+Other types of boundary conditions can be considered as well, including those of Robin and Dirichlet \cite{Grieser, MPP}, in which case the lower edge of the spectrum is $\varepsilon$-dependent, which in the context of homogenisation corresponds to the so-called high-frequency regime or, using the terminology of M.~S.~Birman, to ``the neighbourhood of the edge of a gap" \cite{Birman_2004, CKP}.